-New York attorney general sues Harvey Weinstein and his company
+Weinstein Company sale in jeopardy after New York attorney general sues

 New York Attorney General Eric Schneiderman filed a lawsuit against Harvey Weinstein and his former company, a move that could complicate the sale of the disgraced mogul's film studio.

 Schneiderman said Sunday that a four-month investigation into sexual harassment found "vicious and exploitative mistreatment of company employees."
-The suit cites "egregious" violations of state civil and human rights laws.
+The suit cites what it calls "egregious" violations of state civil and human rights laws.

 The suit also names Weinstein's brother Bob, with whom he co-founded The Weinstein Company.
 It was once one of Hollywood's most powerful film studios.